Matthew 8:1-34

 8:22 But Jesus said unto him, Follow me; and let the dead bury their dead.

-These men presented themselves to Jesus as 'his disciples'.
+These men presented themselves to Jesus as 'his disciples.'

 But Jesus must be Lord of each disciple's life.
 To this end, Jesus tested them. cp.
 Luk 9:57-62

-As ''the Son of man'', Jesus would someday receive all glory and power. cp.
+As ''the Son of man,'' Jesus would someday receive all glory and power. cp.
 Dan 7:13,14; Luk 22:69,70

-But during His earthly walk, He and His disciples would live in poverty. cp.
-2Cor 6:1,10
+But during His earthly walk, He and His disciples would live in poverty. (v.20; 1Cor 4:11; 2Cor 6:1-10)

-2. What relationship has priority in your life?
-Your relationship to Me? or, to your family? (v.22)
+Your relationship to Me? or, to your family?' (v.22)

 (Priorities are at issue here.
 Jesus would not have His followers neglect their parents' true needs.
 Mark 7:10-13)